srguiwiz/bigrandom/README.md

 * Better random: Maximize entropy.
 * Also fit for use in URLs.

+## TODO

-TODO: Make same name function for use in browsers.
+Make same name function for use in browsers.
-Obviously must get entropy differently.
+Should and must get some of entropy differently.